Diversity and inclusion in the hiring process

 For one last inclusionary touch to your job postings, be sure to underscore any inclusive benefits that your company offers.
 This may include childcare subsidies, paid family leave, and paid parental leave.
 For some applicants, these may seem like nice perks, but for others, they’re necessities.

 Make sure to evaluate your interview panels for both diversity and inclusivity.
-When you craft interview panels with D&I in mind, you guarantee that interviewers greet candidates with a great impression of what it’s like to work at your organization.
+When you craft interview panels with DE&I in mind, you guarantee that interviewers greet candidates with a great impression of what it’s like to work at your organization.

-Promoting Diversity
+Promoting diversity

 If you struggle to hire diverse candidates, assess your interview panels; they might not be conducive to diverse hiring.
 To fix this, the first step is to create diverse interview panels that reflect the talent you’d like to bring on board.